-ISM is counted as income in the month in which the individual has use of the food or shelter item, with the exception that a third party vendor payment received as a gift is income in the month in which the payment is made.
+ISM is counted as income in the month in which the individual has use of the food or shelter item, with the exception that a third-party vendor payment received as a gift is income in the month in which the payment is made.

-200.11.05A IN-KIND ITEMS PROVIDED AS REMUNERATION FOR EMPLOYMENT
+200A.11.05A IN-KIND ITEMS PROVIDED AS REMUNERATION FOR EMPLOYMENT

 Wages may include the value of food and/or shelter (ISM), or other items received in lieu of cash for individuals in SSI-related categories.
-In-kind payment of food or shelter to the following people or under the following conditions is unearned income:
+In-kind payment of shelter to the following people or under the following conditions is unearned income:

-- Agricultural employees

-- Domestic employees
+- Agricultural employees - Domestic employees

-- Service not in the course of the employer's trade or business

-- Service by certain home workers

-- Members of the Uniformed Services

-- In the form of food and/or shelter which is on the employer's business premises for the employer's convenience and, if shelter, its acceptance by the employee is a condition of employment
+- Service not in the course of the employer's trade or business - Service by certain home workers - Members of the Uniformed Services - In the form of shelter which is on the employer's business premises for the employer's convenience andits acceptance by the employee is a condition of employment